Philemon1234/alx-pre_course/README.md

 My first readme
-Is is the ALX project
+Is is the ALX project.